-***Update: I now have a free sewing pattern available for download for the baby sea turtle costume.
-I also show you how to convert it into a plush stuffed animal after baby outgrows the costume. :)
+UPDATE: The free sewing pattern is now available for download for the Sea Turtle Baby Halloween Costume.
+I also show you how to convert the costume into a plush stuffed sea turtle after the baby outgrows it. :)

 - sea turtle costume pattern